Skip to main content

 Locating executables

-Even though a tool has been installed, we must inform proto of where to find the binary to execute.
+Even though a tool has been installed, we must inform proto of where to find executables.
 This can be achieved with the required locate_executables function.
-The primary field defines the location of the executable, relative from the installation directory.
+The exes field defines the location of the executables, relative from the installation directory.

 #[plugin_fn]